marcelocg/mcgsh/content/_index.md

       Here is the place where I write down my latest findings in tech, programming, software architecture, DevOps, gaming and game dev, etc. Maybe you'll see some project ideas and drafts too.
-It's also one of many places you can find me and start a chat :-)
+It's also one of many places you can find me and start a chat.
   - section_id: about
     component: content_block.html
     type: contentblock